You-Gao/Blog/_work/2025-03-26-neocities.md

 I went down the rabbit hole of exploring "the indie web" and "personal sites" via webrings; I think you should too.
 But that's not the point; this post is about me summarizing the insights I gained on web design, particularly UX design, from my adventure.

-The reason why Neocities is such a compelling case study for UX design is precisely because the "site masters" don't have to design for the "other" as the site is meant to be a representation of the creator.
+The reason why Neocities is such a compelling case study for UX design is precisely because the "site masters" don't have to design for the "*other*" as the site is meant to be a representation of the creator.
 This trait of the indie web is what I see as the core principle of UX, which is how to design an identity.
-UX in contrast with UI, as UI can be considered a relatively "solved" field in terms of best practices that have been optimized for user psychology[^1].
+UX in contrast with UI, as UI can be considered a relatively "*solved*" field in terms of best practices that have been optimized for user psychology[^1].

 If UI is about user psychology, then UX is about user phenomenology[^2].
 That is the more embodied and subjective way people interface with a specific design.
 The aspect that designers knowingly acknowledge has begun way long before the user even gets to the website.
-A "hard" problem whose solution might have to run counter to the "best practices", but if gotten right, awaits only glory.
+A "*hard*" problem whose solution might have to run counter to the "best practices", but if gotten right, awaits only glory.

 ## What I Learned

 ### UI Still Matters

-The point above, might be redundant, but even if you are designing for self-expression, some basic conceptual rules will still apply since people have to "visit" the site.
+The point above, might be redundant, but even if you are designing for self-expression, some basic conceptual rules will still apply since people have to "*visit*" the site.
 One of the glaring problems is that a lot of these websites are not mobile-first at all.
 Another problem is that the UI of these sites is often extremely muddled, with the navbar having sometimes up to 10+ options.

 An important lesson learned here is not to try to do everything on the same domain.
-Splitting up some of these navigation options to their own "subpages" with their navigation hierarchy prevents including a lot of options in the UI.
+Splitting up some of these navigation options to their own "*subpages*" with their navigation hierarchy prevents including a lot of options in the UI.
 This rationale is why many websites with different functionalities split them up into subdomains in order to progressively disclose information as it's required.

 ### Performance is an Aesthetic